Osteoporosis Clinical Research

 Have you been diagnosed with osteoporosis?
-Not many people realize that the bones are living, growing tissue, and they can be afflicted by disease just like other tissues of the body.
+Not many people realize that their bones are living, growing tissue.
+This means they susceptible to disease just like any other tissue in the body.
 Osteoporosis is a relatively common disease of the bones.
 It’s a condition that can be difficult for some to prevent and can cause several serious complications.
 This is why we conduct clinical trials with osteoarthritis patients.

 The word “osteoporosis” can be translated as “porous bone.”
 Take one look at a cross section of bone from a patient living with this condition, and you’ll agree that the name is quite fitting.
 A healthy bone can resemble a honeycomb, but osteoporosis causes these holes and spaces to expand dangerously.
 The reduces the density of the bone and makes it structurally more brittle.

 Bones that have begun to exhibit the symptoms of osteoporosis are at far greater risk of breaking during a minor fall or other accident.
 Now if the disease has progressed to a more advanced stage, then the bone could be broken as a result of a very simple action such as bumping into something.
 People over the age of 50 may want to consider getting a bone density test, especially if they have suffered a broken bone recently.

 Clinical studies have shown that there are around 54 million Americans already living with osteoporosis, or whose bone mass has gotten dangerously low.
 Generally speaking, a person’s risk of developing osteoporosis goes up after they have reached their 50’s:

 - About 1 in 2 women will break a bone due to osteoporosis

 - About 1 in 4 men will break a bone due to osteoporosis

 A broken bone is no laughing matter, but it can be a whole lot more serious in older patients.
 Following the onset of osteoporosis, these are where a majority of breaks will take place:

 Certain breaks can take a long time to recover from and may result in chronic pain.